25 Business Internships for High Schoolers in 2025

 Duration: Four to six weeks

 A Florida-based business law firm, Jimerson Birr offers a High School Summer Internship Program for seniors to gain real-world experience and develop professional skills.
-Interns have the opportunity to work in areas like accounting, communications and marketing, legal services, and information technology over the course of four to six weeks.
-Students have the opportunity to learn applicable skills for future careers from industry leaders.
+Interns have the chance to work in areas like accounting, communications, marketing, legal services, and information technology over the course of four to six weeks while learning applicable skills for future careers from industry leaders.

 6. Ladders for Leaders

-Ladders for Leaders, a nationally-recognized program, places high school and college students in paid summer internships with corporations, nonprofits, and government agencies in New York City.
-The program itself is an initiative of the NYC Department of Youth and Community Development (DYCD).
-To be eligible for this opportunity, you must be between games 16-21, enrolled in high school or college, have a minimum 3.0 GPA, and be a resident of one of New York City’s five boroughs.
+Ladders for Leaders, a nationally recognized program, places high school and college students in paid summer internships with corporations, nonprofits, and government agencies in New York City.
+The program is an initiative of the NYC Department of Youth and Community Development (DYCD).
+To be eligible for this opportunity, you must be between the ages of 16 and 24, enrolled in high school or college, and legally able to work in the US.

 7. Bank of America Student Leaders